andreamazz/AMScrollingNavbar/README.md

 ```

 Make sure to have a ```barTintColor``` for your ```UINavigationBar```, or you won't see the fade-in and fade-out effects.
-Also make sure that you are not using a translucent navigation bar.
+Also make sure that you are cnot using a translucent navigation bar.
 E.g., in your controller:
 ```objc
 [self.navigationController.navigationBar setTranslucent:NO];
 ```